rehnd/cme342/project/lsmoothing/README.md

 code to perform essentially the same task.
 In fact, if we were to implement MPI Derived Data types using standard MPI Fortran, we would expect to have even more lines of MPI code than the 3 examples shown above.
+In some sense, counting the number of lines of code is also a _generous_ comparison for MPI.
+If we were to count the number of characters used in MPI code vs. coarray code, the discrepacnies in the above figure would be even greater.
+Furthermore, it is difficult to quantify debug time from a simple character/line count alone.
+Often times, MPI code can be extremely tedious to debug, and the time spent debugging might not always scale linearly with the number of lines or characters.
 In these respects, Coarray Fortran offers a great advantage.

 ## 4. Additional features of Coarray Fortran
 In addition to the Coarray features described above, there are several features new to the Fortran 2015 standards that deserve mention.
-An important addition to the Fortran 2015 standard is the ability to do collective communication routines with coarrays.
+One important addition is the ability to do collective communication routines with coarrays.

 The collective communication calls include: